 If you’ve ever lost power during a storm or lost cell phone reception while on a hike, you’ve likely felt the frustration of not being able to get news or information right when you need it.
 Emergency radios are designed to eliminate situations like this.
 By picking up emergency broadcasts and alerting you to severe weather and natural or man-made disasters, they ensure you are never without critical knowledge.

 Unlike standard radios, emergency radios can receive warnings and notifications from VHF (very high frequency) public service band stations.
 Users of emergency radios may listen to dedicated weather channels or set the radio to alert them when a weather or disaster warning is issued.
 And, yes, you can access basic AM/FM stations on an emergency radio too.

-So whether you’re planning a camping trip or putting a together “just in case” kit for your home, be sure to include an emergency radio.
-Our guide explains these devices’ features, their often confusing labeling lingo, and the different power source options available so that you can more confidently choose the best emergency radio for your individual needs.
+So whether you’re planning a camping trip or putting a together “just in case” kit for your home, consider including an emergency radio.
+Our guide explains these devices’ features, what to look for in a quality model, and which models are our top-favorite picks among the best emergency radio options available.

 - BEST OVERALL: Midland NOAA Emergency Weather Alert Radio